Call to Action: The Ultimate Guide to Craft Impactful CTAs

 Read more buttons are present in almost every section of a website.
 Since displaying an entire post would take up too much space on a webpage, a read more button serves the purpose of directing visitors to the relevant web pages.

-A smart move here is to entice the visitors by displaying the first couple lines of content and then following up with a clickable “Read more” CTA button.
+A smart move here is to entice the visitors by displaying the first couple of lines of content and then following up with a clickable “Read more” CTA button.

 Visitors who are interested in your services will most likely poke around your web pages to learn more about what you offer.
 You would want to ensure that their journey is as easy as possible for increasing the chances of conversion.